yumeyao/fhgaacenc/Readme.txt

   1. Install WinAmp

-  2. Copy required DLLs to the same directory as fhgaacenc.exe (Included in this archive)
+  2. (Optional) Copy required DLLs
+  (Optional: copy to the same directory as fhgaacenc.exe if you want fhgaacenc.exe to read from file) (Included in this archive)
     - libsndfile-1.dll
-  (Optional: copy from WinAmp directory if you want to uninstall WinAmp)
+  (Optional: copy to the same directory as fhgaacenc.exe, or QTfiles subdirectory in it) (from WinAmp directory if you want to uninstall WinAmp)
     - enc_fhgaac.dll
     - libmp4v2.dll
     - nsutil.dll